Image Credit - The President's Cancer Panel Report:

 A Demonstration of Broadband-enabled Health for Rural Populations in Appalachia

 As illustrated in the President’s Cancer Panel report, Improving Cancer-Related Outcomes with Connected Health, cross-sector collaboration among those in the healthcare, biomedical research, and technology fields is essential to the future of cancer care.
 Consistent with this blueprint, the L.A.U.N.C.H. project focuses on how broadband connectivity can be leveraged to improve symptom management for rural cancer patients, presenting a compelling case for greater deployment and adoption of broadband in rural areas.

 The L.A.U.N.C.H. project focuses on areas that face the dual challenge of higher cancer mortality rates and lower levels of broadband access.
-The initial geographic focus is planned for rural Kentucky.
+The initial geographic focus is rural Kentucky.
 Current project stakeholders include the FCC’s Connect2Health Task Force, National Cancer Institute, the University of Kentucky Markey Cancer Center (a NCI-designated cancer center), the University of California, San Diego’s Design Lab, and Amgen.

 According to the Centers for Disease Control and Prevention, Americans living in rural areas are still more likely to die of cancer than their counterparts in urban settings, which sets them apart from the many communities nationwide that have experienced a 20% decrease in cancer mortality over the past two decades.
 Initial analysis of the intersection between broadband data and cancer data shows that these rural “cancer hotspots” also face major gaps in broadband access and adoption, often putting promising connected care solutions far out of reach.